Research Fellow, Patrick G Johnston Centre for Cancer Research

 The successful candidate must have:

-- Have or be about to obtain a PhD in radiation biology, biophysics, biomedical science or a related subject.
+- Have or be about to obtain a PhD in either Bioinformatics, Maths, Stats or Computing or PhD in Natural Sciences with a significant bioinformatics component.

 The School of Medicine, Dentistry and Biomedical Sciences is part of the Faculty of Medicine, Health and Life Sciences.
 The School has the perfect balance of world-class teaching resources and internationally recognised research infrastructure and comprises of three education and three research centres.